 This accounting resume was written and designed to solve several problems.
 The client was concerned that he had spent nearly a decade with a company that had been in rapid growth mode when he first joined them, but then quickly went into decline, along with the economy.
 He was worried that the company’s revenue decline would reflect back negatively on his capabilities.

 A second concern was that he had resigned from his last company with plans to start an independent consulting firm.
-While he completed a few small assignments, he did not enjoy the sales and marketing aspect of running his own firm, and jumped at the chance to go back to traditional employment.
+While he completed a few small freelance assignments, he did not enjoy the sales and marketing aspect of running his own firm and jumped at the chance to return to traditional employment.
 Unfortunately, this left a not very flattering time period in his employment history.